Share your science at the largest and most welcoming ecology conference in Europe.

 Abstract submission is now closed.

-Oral presentations must contain results.
-They cannot just describe a new study/ work in progress.
+Oral presentations must contain results and conclusions.
+They cannot just describe a new study or work in progress.

 If you wish to be considered for our Student Talk or Poster Prize, please check the tick box at stage 2 of abstract submission.

-To guarantee your place in the programme, every abstract submitter must register for the full meeting by 17:00 (BST), Friday 20 October.
+To guarantee your place in the programme, every abstract submitter must complete Annual Meeting registration by 17:00 (BST), Friday 18 October.
 Your abstract will be withdrawn if you do not register by this date.

 Please register for the meeting with the same email used to submit your abstract.

 If you have any questions about abstract submission, please contact Amy Everard.